redwoodjs/redwood/docs/docs/graphql/trusted-documents.md

   }
 ```

-In addition to the `persistedQueryOnly` you can define error message for:
+In addition to the `persistedQueryOnly` custom error option, you can define error message for:

-  * notFound - Error to be thrown when the persisted operation is not found
+  * `notFound` - Error to be thrown when the persisted operation is not found
-  * keyNotFound - Error to be thrown when the extraction of the persisted operation id failed
+  * `keyNotFound` - Error to be thrown when the extraction of the persisted operation id failed

 #### Skipping validation of persisted operations